21st April 2015

 What I do

-My work at NixonMcInnes is a mix of training, research, analysis, silly ideas and good hard thinking.
+My work with NixonMcInnes is a mix of training, research, analysis, silly ideas and good hard thinking.
 Like everyone else at NM, it’s all about helping big organisations to genuinely be more human - but I specialise in equipping our clients to use social tools in smarter ways.

 This could be through training customer service teams, supporting busy community managers or getting stuck into some content planning.